-The average time between a WordPress vulnerability being publicly disclosed and the first automated exploit targeting it is measured in hours, not days.
-Plugin and theme vulnerabilities are discovered constantly, and the moment they’re published in a CVE database, bots start scanning for unpatched sites.
+The average time between a WordPress vulnerability disclosure and the first automated exploit measures in hours, not days.
+Attackers discover plugin and theme vulnerabilities constantly.
+The moment they publish them in a CVE database, bots start scanning for unpatched sites.

-The question isn’t whether vulnerabilities will exist in your WordPress setup.
-It’s whether you’ll know about them before someone exploits them.
+Your WordPress setup will have vulnerabilities.
+The question is whether you will know about them before someone exploits them.

-A WordPress vulnerability scanner checks every installed component — core, plugins, and themes — against a constantly updated database of known security issues.
-For each component, it checks the installed version against the list of versions with confirmed vulnerabilities and flags anything that needs attention.
+A WordPress vulnerability scanner checks every installed component – core, plugins, and themes – against a constantly updated database of known security issues.
+For each component, it checks the installed version against the list of versions with confirmed vulnerabilities.
+It then flags anything that needs attention.

-This matters because most WordPress sites run dozens of plugins, and very few site owners are manually checking security advisories for each one.
-Without automated scanning, vulnerabilities sit unpatched for weeks or months — more than enough time for an attacker to exploit them.
+This matters because most WordPress sites run dozens of plugins.
+Very few site owners manually check security advisories for each one.
+Without automated scanning, vulnerabilities sit unpatched for weeks or months.
+An attacker has more than enough time to exploit them.

-Trusti Security includes a vulnerability scanner that checks your WordPress core, plugins, and themes against a comprehensive vulnerability database.
-You can run a manual scan at any time from the Trusti Security dashboard, and the results show exactly which components have known vulnerabilities and what version introduced the issue.
+Trusti Security includes a vulnerability scanner.
+It checks your WordPress core, plugins, and themes against a comprehensive vulnerability database.
+You can run a manual scan at any time from the Trusti Security dashboard.
+The results show exactly which components have known vulnerabilities and what version introduced the issue.

-For automated scanning, Trusti Security supports scheduled scans that run on a configurable frequency — daily, weekly, or at other intervals.
-When a scan detects a vulnerability, you can receive a notification via email, Slack, Telegram, Pushover, or Mailgun so you can respond without having to check your dashboard manually.
+For automated scanning, Trusti Security supports scheduled scans.
+They run on a configurable frequency – daily, weekly, or at other intervals.
+When a scan detects a vulnerability, you receive a notification via email, Slack, Telegram, Pushover, or Mailgun.
+You can respond without checking your dashboard manually.

 Core Integrity Monitoring: Detecting Unauthorized Changes

 Vulnerability scanning tells you about known weaknesses.
-Core integrity monitoring tells you when something has actually been changed — which is often the sign of a compromise that has already happened.
+Core integrity monitoring tells you when something has actually changed.
+That often indicates a compromise that has already happened.

 Trusti Security’s core integrity scanner compares your WordPress core files against known checksums.
-If any file has been modified, added, or deleted unexpectedly, you’ll know.
-This is critical for catching malware injections, backdoors, and other post-compromise modifications before they cause serious damage.
+If any file has changed unexpectedly, you will know.
+This feature catches malware injections, backdoors, and other post-compromise modifications before they cause serious damage.

 What Gets Monitored